What is Amoxicillin?

 What is Amoxicillin used for?

-Amoxicillin is an FDA approved drug used for treating a broad range of infections such as:
+It is an FDA-approved drug used for treating a broad range of infections such as:

-Moreover, it is also FDA approved for off-label uses, such as treating erysipeloid (infection caused by handing fish and meat) and preventing endocarditis.
+Moreover, it has off-label uses, such as treating erysipeloid (infection caused by handling fish and meat) and preventing endocarditis.

 Doctors may also administer Amoxicillin alone or combine it with other drugs to treat dental infections.
-Amoxicillin is the first choice of doctors to cure dental infections.
-It is often recommended for people with hip replacements, knee replacements or other prosthetic joints undergoing dental procedures for preventing infections.
+It is the first choice of doctors to cure dental infections.
+It is often recommended for people with hip replacements, knee replacements, or other prosthetic joints undergoing dental procedures for preventing infections.
 Doctors may combine it with metronidazole for treating periodontitis.

 CDC also approves Amoxicillin as a treatment for Lyme disease.